-Jann Murray-Garcia, M.D., M.P.H.
+Jann Murray-García, M.D., M.P.H.

 Assistant Adjunct Professor

-With Melanie Tervalon, Murray-García coined and developed the concept of Cultural Humility in her most-oft cited publication, “Cultural Humility Versus Cultural Competency: A Critical Distinction in Defining Physician Training Outcomes in Multicultural Education,” which appeared in the Journal of Health Care for the Poor and Underserved, 1998).
+With Melanie Tervalon, Murray-García coined and developed the concept of Cultural Humility in her most-oft cited publication, “Cultural Humility versus Cultural Competency: A Critical Distinction in Defining Physician Training Outcomes in Multicultural Education” (Journal of Health Care for the Poor and Underserved, 1998).

 For more than a decade, Murray-García has been involved in a unique school-community-youth partnership to close racial achievement and discipline gaps in Davis, California, public schools.
 With youth filmmakers, Murray-García produced an award-winning documentary, From the Community to the Classroom (www.communitytotheclassroom.com), about the power of youth-led research and advocacy and the possibility of ending racial inequality.

 In 2011, Murray-Garcia developed the Summer Institute on Race and Health, a four-week clerkship for UC Davis School of Medicine rising second-year students that explores the social-historical construction of race and its implications for public health, clinical practice and transformative community leadership.
 The Summer Institute on Race and Health is part of TEACH-MS (Transforming Education and Community Health for Medical Students), a four-year longitudinal, mentored program to develop leaders in primary care who will deliver excellent clinical care to medically underserved urban areas.
 She continues to lead the summer institute.

 Along with the elimination of health disparities, Murray-García’s interests include the impact of racial stratification and racial-identity development on the health and health-related decisions of youth and adults.